 Before You Decide…

-Because a thigh lift requires long incisions, Dr. Alexander may discourage you from having the procedure if your skin laxity does not seem excessive enough to warrant the resulting scar.
+Because a thigh lift requires long incisions, Dr. Alexander and Dr. Kaplan may discourage you from having the procedure if your skin laxity does not seem excessive enough to warrant the resulting scar.
 It is usually not possible to perform a good thigh lift with a hidden incision in the groin, because not enough skin can be removed.

 The success and safety of your thigh lift depends very much on your being completely candid during your consultation.
 We will ask you questions about your health, desires and lifestyle.